Mary Hyde: Relationship with John Black

 In August 1798, when they were both 19 years old, Mary met John Black, a ship's officer who had survived the mutiny on the Lady Shore in 1797, and who that month had arrived in Sydney on board the Indispensable.
 Mary came under John’s "protection" and fell pregnant almost immediately, and they went on to have two children.
 Mary, however, was often "keeping the home fires burning" as John was away for months at a time either whaling or otherwise working his trade as a ship's captain.
 The longest time that Mary got to spend with Black was from 11 January 1801 to 1 January 1802, when he entered into the liquor trade and established a shop on his leased land.

 On 31 May 1799, Mary gave birth at home to her first child, John Henry Black (1799–1867).
 Home since March had been on land leased from the government by John Black, near what is now De Mestre Place in Sydney, on the eastern side of George Street, between Hunter Street and Martin Place.
 Three days after the birth Black again sailed, and Mary was left to care for her newborn alone until he next returned.
 John Black's business saw him sailing in and out of the port of Sydney, and their child was not baptised until he was three months old.

 In 1800 it was recorded that ‘'Mary Hide(sic) and her son were off the'’ (government) ‘'stores'’.
-This was because Mary "living on the lease of Mr. Black; and owing 7 sheep, 4 pigs and 3 goats" had been able to meet a level of self-sufficiency, something the government greatly encouraged in an effort to cut costs.
+This was because Mary "living on the lease of Mr. Black; and owning 7 sheep, 4 pigs and 3 goats" had been able to meet a level of self-sufficiency, something the government greatly encouraged in an effort to cut costs.

 On 7 September 1801, Governor Philip Gidley King granted Mary Hyde an Absolute Pardon, eighteen months before her sentence would have expired.

 Back in January 1801, when John Black had returned to Sydney from one of his long voyages, Mary Hyde became pregnant with their second child.
 Mary Ann Black was born at home on 1 October 1801.

 On 1 January 1802, after being home for nearly 12 months, Black sailed for Bombay (now Mumbai) and then Calcutta (now Kolkata) in the Fly.
 Mary was left at home as the sole parent of two children under the age of three, and one only 3 months old.
 Then in about May 1802, on the return voyage from Kolkata, John Black's ship was lost at sea with all hands.
 News did not reach Sydney until 12 months later, in May 1803, that Black's ship was missing, but Black's death was not confirmed until April 1804.
 Mary was not left completely destitute when Black sailed in January 1802.
 She had the house and shop on the land leased in Black's name, and what remained of the money and supplies that Black had left behind before he had sailed.